-Costochondritis and Tietze’s Syndrome are NOT mysterious inflammations which nobody understands.
+Most Costochondritis and Tietze’s Syndrome is NOT a mysterious inflammation which nobody understands.

 Costochondritis is a scary and confusing (but not life-threatening) condition with pain where your ribs join onto your breastbone.
 Tietze’s Syndrome is just costochondritis with enough inflammation to cause obvious swelling at the rib joints on your breastbone - it’s not a whole different entity.
 Slipping ribs are the same sort of thing where the pain and clicking is further out to the sides at the costochondral junctions, where the bony curves of the ribs change to cartilage.